kroganlab/PCprophet/README.md

 These instructions will guide you to obtain a copy of the project, to run on your local machine, and to test the compatibility with your current Python packages.

 ### Dependencies

+These are be outdated and incomplete.
+See `osx/` directory for an example of setting up a conda environment.

 * [Python >=3.4.x](https://www.python.org)
 * [Sklearn 0.23.2](https://pypi.org/project/sklearn/)